So you’re done with your first Python programming course? Congrats!

-You can choose books, online courses, or YouTube tutorials for this.
-Choose whatever method supports your learning best.
+You can choose books, online courses, or Python YouTube tutorials for this.
+Choose whatever method fits your learning style the best.

 Next, you should study the code you see in your tutorials or books.
 Familiarize yourself with how the syntax works and how it follows a certain logic in each program.
 This step is super important for understanding how to solve problems with code.

 Step-by-step, you will start feeling more comfortable with reading and writing Python code yourself.
 And by this, I mean very simple programs, nothing too advanced.